wardwouts/koreader-syncthing/README.md

 The method of running Syncthing is originally based on [The Anarcat's blog post](https://anarc.at/hardware/tablet/kobo-clara-hd/#install-syncthing).

+This version should work on ARM32 and on AMD64 hardware.

 ## Project status

 - This plugin has not been widely tested.
 Make frequent data backups and use it